At Babson, you are simultaneously able to live and practice what is taught in your everyday student experience.

 College Advancement Ambassador

 The FME Mentors collaborate with the FME faculty throughout the first and second semesters to facilitate the FME experience for students in their sections.
-Responsibilities of the position include, attending all FME classes, serving as a resource during business idea generation in the first semester and mentoring the business execution in the second semester, grading and recording homework on Blackboard, staffing drop-in hours for individual FME sections, consulting with faculty members prior to exams, and conducting or helping to conduct review sessions.
-FME Mentors also proctor FME exams, collaborate with the Office of Faith and Service to organize Community Service trips, and implement ways to interact with FME students outside of the classroom hours, as this leadership role does go beyond the FME classroom.
+Responsibilities of the position include, attending all FME classes, serving as a resource during business idea generation in the first semester and mentoring the business execution in the second semester, grading and recording homework on Canvas, staffing drop-in hours for individual FME sections, consulting with faculty members prior to exams, and conducting or helping to conduct review sessions.
+FME Mentors also provide coverage for FME exams, collaborate with the Service and Justice Program to organize Community Service trips, and implement ways to interact with FME students outside of the classroom hours, as this leadership role does go beyond the FME classroom.

 Two FME Mentors will be assigned to each FME section.
 It is expected that FME mentors will develop a productive working relationship with their faculty members and also be a visible and positive influence to all of the students in their sections.
 The FME Mentors play an important role in guiding first year students through the Foundation Management and Entrepreneurship Experience both inside and outside of the classroom.
 This is a paid position of 6–12 hours per week (which includes attending FME class twice per week).
-FME Mentors are required to attend mandatory training sessions in August as well as monthly meetings in Fall / Spring semesters.
+FME Mentors are required to attend mandatory training sessions prior to the start of the fall semester, as well as team meetings throughout the academic year.
 All applicants for the FME Mentor position must have a 2.8 minimum GPA.
 The contact for the FME Mentors is Kevin O'Leary.

 Peer Career Ambassador (PCAs)

-Peer Career Ambassadors are the face of the Hoffman Family Undergraduate Center for Career Development for first and second year students setting the foundation as they explore the services CCD has to offer.
+Peer Career Ambassadors are the face of the Hoffman Family Undergraduate Center for Career Development as students explore the services CCD has to offer.
 PCAs are trained to develop the skills and expertise to assist their peers with their career related needs as well as promote services and offerings and the CCD brand across campus.
 Students will staff the front desk to welcome students and employers, will maintain a blog, and collaborate with other key student leaders on campus to organize events and present on key foundational career topics to students.
 Students must be willing and able to promote CCD services, resources and brand CCD to their peers.
 Students must have strong communication skills, have an interest in the career development process, and be comfortable advising peers and presenting to large and small groups.
 On average, a PCA will work between 8–10 hours per week and will be paid.
-For more information, download the Peer Career Ambassador (pdf) job description.
+For more information, download the Peer Career Ambassador job description.
 The contact for the PCAs is Lee Goldstein.

 The role of the Peer Mentor is to support Babson College in achieving the goals of transition and retention for new students (first-year, transfer, and exchange) through Undergraduate Orientation and the First-Year Seminar program.
 Peer Mentors facilitate discussions, activities, and educational content for their students, and provide one-on-one support and mentorship for individual members of their cohort.
 Peer Mentors will gain experience and develop skills in group facilitation, interpersonal communication, public speaking, crisis response, conflict management, problem solving, and more.